Advertising Directives

 Chiropractors shall not use a name for a practice which may be misleading or cause confusion with similar names for the practice of other chiropractors or other health professionals.

-A Chiropractor who is associated with the development or promotion of devices, books or products offered for commercial sale is responsible for ensuring that these are presented in a professional and factual way.
-Any claims regarding performance, benefit, or results shall be supported by scientifically acceptable evidence.
+A chiropractor who is associated with the development or promotion of devices, books or products offered for commercial sale is responsible for declaring this, as well as ensuring that these are presented in a professional and factual way.
+Any claims regarding performance, benefit, or results must be supported by scientifically acceptable evidence.

-A chiropractor who has a financial interest in the sale or use of a product shall be sensitive to possible conflict of interest in the promotion or endorsement of such a product and avoids compromise of professional responsibilities and objectives.
+A chiropractor who has a financial interest in the sale or use of a product shall be sensitive to possible conflict of interest in the promotion or endorsement of such a product, as well as avoid compromise of professional responsibilities and objectives.
 Multilevel Marketing (MLM) products are strongly discouraged.